 Negotiating the Offer

-Oftentimes, the seller will counter the offer, typically asking for a higher purchase price or to adjust the closing date.
+The seller will often counter your purchase offer, typically asking for a higher purchase price or to adjust the closing date.
 In these cases, the seller's agent will submit a counteroffer to your agent, detailing the desired changes.
-For the counter offer, you have the option to accept, reject or counter it again.
+You have the option to accept, reject or counter it again.
 Your agent will play a large role during this part of the process, communicating all changes with the seller's agent.

 Finalizing the Contract